 Corresponding Author Responsibilities

-The corresponding author takes responsibility for all correspondence with the MAT team and any queries or complaints following publication.
+The corresponding author takes responsibility for all correspondence with the MAT team and any queries following publication.

 Publication FrequencyMAT published two issues a year: in April and September.
 Additional special issues and special sections may be published up to two times per year.